gamemaker1/beckn-dev-docs/contributing.md

 #### `./`

 - `package.json`: Node package information.
-- `package-lock.json`: npm lock file, please do not modify manually.
+- `pnpm-lock.yaml`: PNPM lock file, please do not modify manually.
 - `tsconfig.json`: The Typescript configuration for this project.
 - `contributing.md`: This file, helps contributors get started.
 - `license.md`: Tells people how they can use the code and the docs content.